 To decide which decision-making process to use ask:

-To start developing your skills for crucial conversations it's best to first reflect on how you usually respond in these situations and analyse your effectiveness.
+To start developing your skills for crucial conversations, it's best to first reflect on how you usually respond in these situations and analyze your effectiveness.
 Consider asking for feedback from others about how they view your ability to handle stressful situations.